AzureCloudWorkshops/ACW-GithubActionsArchitectureAndApplicationCICD/README.md

 - Resiliency and High Availability solutions
 - Route Tables for controlling traffic within the network

+## Slides and Demonstrations for this workshop

+The slides and demonstrations for this workshop [can be viewed here](https://training.majorguidancesolutions.com/courses/blog-posts-and-talks/contents/6675a112287ff).

 ## No Guarantee/Disclaimer

 There is no guarantee that this solution will work for you.
 It is a demonstration and may require additional configuration or troubleshooting to work in your environment.
 It is recommended that you understand the solution and the components before deploying it.